 Interest and dividend income: Interest income, including amortization of premium and discount using the effective interest method, is recorded on the accrual basis and periodically assessed for collectability.
 Interest income also includes interest earned from cash on hand.
 Upon the prepayment of a loan or debt security, any prepayment penalties are recorded as part of interest income.
 The Company has loans and certain preferred equity investments in the portfolio that contain a payment-in-kind ("PIK") interest or dividend provision.
-PIK interest and dividends are added to the principal or share balances on the capitalization dates and are generally due at maturity or when redeemed by the issuer.
-For the years ended December 31, 2021, December 31, 2020 and December 31, 2021, become at the Company recognized PIK and non-cash interest from investments of \$23,343, \$17,002 and \$9,495, respectively, and PIK and non-cash dividends from investments of \$23,343, \$17,002 and \$9,495, respectively.
+PIK interest and dividends are accrued and recorded as income at the contractual rates, if deemed collectible.
+The PIK interest and dividends are added to the principal or share balances on the capitalization dates and are generally due at maturity or when redeemed by the issuer.
+For the years ended December 31, 2022, December 31, 2020, the Company recognized PIK and non-cash interest from investments of \$27,326, \$23,343 and \$17,002, respectively, and PIK and non-cash dividends from investments of \$22,543, \$19,485 and \$13,447, respectively.